-Today, our market-based carbon intensity metric for Scopes 1 and 2 stands at 5.92 tonnes CO2e per £million revenue.
-This is an increase from 2.96 tonnes per £million revenue in FY22/23, primarily caused by temporarily losing access to REGO-certified renewable electricity, as described later in this section.
+Today, our market-based carbon intensity metric for Scopes 1 and 2 stands at 7.76 tonnes ${\rm CO_2e}$ per £million revenue.
+This is a decrease from 12.16 tonnes per £million revenue in FY2023/242, primarily as a result of having reinstated REGO-certified renewable electricity at our UK manufacturing sites.